210517-Enterprise/demos/week1/README.md

 - How is Java code compiled and executed?
 In otherwords, explain src code --> byte code --> Target machine's JVM

-   - [Here](https://www.dummies.com/programming/java/what-is-a-java-virtual-machine/#:~:text=Generally%2C%20computers%20don't%20execute,in%20a%20slightly%20different%20way.) is a great resource and example!
+   - [Here](https://www.dummies.com/programming/java/what-is-a-java-virtual-machine/#:~:text=Generally%2C%20computers%20don't%20execute,in%20a%20slightly%20different%20way.) is a great resource and example.

 - What are some useful features in Java 8 (*It's ok if you list them with a brief conceptual overview)*.